 The Arthritis Society is committed to ensuring that government decision makers have a clear understanding of the impact of medicinal cannabis on patients and that public policy is shaped to support individuals living with arthritis.

 The Arthritis Society of Canada recognizes medicinal cannabis as a “potential alternative to traditional pharmaceuticals for the treatment of chronic pain and other symptoms of arthritis.”
 The Position Paper goes on to say, “There is growing evidence for the use of cannabis to treat a variety of medical symptoms.”
 It adds however, that there are “considerable gaps” in the research into medicinal cannabis and its impacts on arthritis.

 Thinking About CBD for Arthritis?

 If you’ve been thinking about taking CBD as a treatment for arthritis, be assured that the information to date is very supportive.
 Yes, the science isn’t quite there yet.
 But the evidence is strong.
 And the two most trusted agencies in North America that advocate on behalf of arthritis patients are cautiously optimistic.

 Because it doesn’t have any psychoactive side effects, it’s best to start with an oral CBD product; no THC.
 Start with a small dose and gradually increase it until a benefit is felt.
 Follow this pattern until an increase in the dosage doesn’t provide any greater benefit.
 At this point, the optimum dose will have been realized.

 Complement the oral medication with a topical product.
 In this case, you can choose one with THC in it because THC applied topically won’t get you high.

-Lune Wellness is very excited about the future of medicinal cannabis.
+Lune Wellness is very excited about the future of medicinal cannabis as a treatment for arthritis.
 We eagerly await the research that will confirm what many arthritis sufferers already know.